Skip to main content

 Diabetes

-• According to the National Institute of Diabetes and Digestive and Kidney Diseases, more men (37%) than women (29%) have prediabetes.
+• According to the CDC, more men (41%) than women (32%) have prediabetes.

 • If not correctly managed, diabetes can lead to serious health complications.
-Women have a much greater chance of heart disease, kidney disease, and depression.
+Women have a much greater chance of heart disease, kidney disease and depression.
 Overall, this makes having diabetes far more life-threatening for women than men.

 • Tobacco use and exposure to secondhand smoke

-Quitting smoking (or never starting) lowers the risk of serious health problems, including heart disease, cancer, type 2 diabetes, and lung disease, as well as premature death — even if you’ve smoked for a long time.
+Quitting smoking (or never starting) lowers the risk of serious health problems, including heart disease, cancer, type 2 diabetes and lung disease, as well as premature death — even if you’ve smoked for a long time.

 • Poor nutrition, including diets low in fruits and vegetables and high in sodium and saturated fats

 Healthy eating helps prevent, delay and manage heart disease, type 2 diabetes, and other chronic diseases.
-Aim for a balanced diet of fruits, veggies, whole grains, lean meats, and low-fat dairy products.
+Aim for a balanced diet of fruits, veggies, whole grains, lean meats and low-fat dairy products.

 • Lack of physical activity